ankur-gupta/keyboard/autokey/README.md

 ## Installation

 0. Install `autokey`.
+For KDE `autokey-qt` is the preferred package to install (using `sudo apt install autokey-qt`) but this package sometimes has [segmentation faults on start](https://bugs.launchpad.net/ubuntu/+source/autokey/+bug/1633379).
+Install `autokey-gtk` (using `sudo apt install autokey-gtk`).
-Add it to autostart.
+1. Add it to autostart.
 Switch keyboard to Apple Aluminium Keyboard (ANSI) in `Settings > Input Devices`.
-1. Quit `autokey` if it's already running.
+2. Quit `autokey` if it's already running.
-2. Backup existing settings in `~/.config/autokey`.
+3. Backup existing settings in `~/.config/autokey`.
-3. Git clone this repository.
+4. Git clone this repository.
-4. Put this folder, named `autokey`, inside `~/.config` replacing existing `~/.config/autokey`.
+5. Put this folder, named `autokey`, inside `~/.config` replacing existing `~/.config/autokey`.
 Even better solution is to clone this repository in a location where you keep your settings files and then symlink.
-5. Start `autokey` (preferably using the GUI menu instead of command line).
+6. Start `autokey` (preferably using the GUI menu instead of command line).

 ### Suggested commands

 ```bash
 # Clone keyboard to a location where you keep settings
 mkdir -p ~/toolbox